 A photograph of the Abbey statue can be purchased from Westminster Abbey Library.

-A statue of Sarah was unveiled on Paddington Green, near the church where she is buried, in 1897.
+A statue of Sarah, by Chavalliaud, was unveiled on Paddington Green, near the church where she is buried, in 1897.

 Oxford Dictionary of National Biography 2004

 Art & Celebrity in the age of Reynolds and Siddons by Heather McPherson, 2017

 Sarah Siddons:portrait of an actress by R.Manvell, 1970